icegoat9/compiler-class-wab/docs/Wabbish-Specification.md

 used as a variable name:

 ```
-elif else func if print return var while for
+elif else func if print return var while for include
 ```

 Variables are managed in two different scopes.
 Any variable declared